fluid-project/personal-data-server/docs/Workflow.md

 1. Open login
     1. Trigger login to Personal Data Server from UIO
-    2. UIO makes a local request handled by the Edge Proxy.
-This is to prevent cross origin requests. e.g. `/login/google`
+    2. UIO makes a request to the Preferences Server login API. e.g. `/sso/google`
-    3. The Edge Proxy redirects this request to the proper endpoint on the Personal Data Server.
 2. The Personal Data Server sends an [authentication request](https://developers.google.com/identity/protocols/oauth2/openid-connect#sendauthrequest) to Google.
+Meanwhile, the Personal Data Server keeps track of the referer URL that the login request is from.
+This referer URL is the external website URL that UIO is implemented.
    1. the authentication request includes the following as query parameters:
       * `client_id` identifying the Personal Data Server to Google
       * `response_type` which is usually `code`